Teenie Matlock: Early life and education

+Career

-Matlock did her postdoctoral work at Stanford University where she continued her work on fictive motion.
+Matlock did her postdoctoral research at Stanford University, where she continued her work on fictive motion.
 In 2004, she became a founding faculty member at the University of California, Merced where she and Jeff Yoshimi worked closely together to design the first Cognitive Science undergraduate courses and determine the structure and requirements for the Cognitive Science major.
 As part of her work to develop a highly reputable Cognitive Science Department at UC Merced, she applied for and received a National Science Foundation grant that allowed her to host a 2009 conference at UC Merced on the "Future of Cognitive Science."

-She has served as Associate Editor for the journal Cognitive Linguistics and has also participated on the editorial boards of Cognitive Science and Environmental Communication.
+She has served as associate editor for the journal Cognitive Linguistics and has also participated on the editorial boards of Cognitive Science and Environmental Communication.
 She currently serves on the editorial board of Metaphor and Symbol, a journal focused on the study of metaphor and other figurative devices in language.

 Matlock has also worked to support the interests of Native Americans in her community.
-She has been an active participant of the American Indian Council of Mariposa County and has worked to forge connections between UC Merced and the local native population.
+She has been an active participant in the American Indian Council of Mariposa County and has worked to forge connections between UC Merced and the local native population.
 She helped to create the Toloma 5K Run and designed Toloma Grove as a place on the UC Merced campus for reflection in honor of Native American people.
 She helped get the UC System to make tuition free to California Native students of federally recognized tribes.
-In January 2023, Matlock joined UC Santa Cruz as Special Adviser to the Chancellor on Indigenous Relations for the purpose of providing leadership and advice on Native initiatives.
+In January 2023, Matlock joined UC Santa Cruz as Special Advisor to the Chancellor on Indigenous Relations for the purpose of providing leadership and advice on Native initiatives.
 In June 2023, she spoke at a Mariposa County Board of Supervisors Meeting in support of the Mariposa Gateway Elements Project to recognize the Miwuk people with physical structures in town.

 Matlock has also continued to play trumpet.
 She performed with the G Street Revolution, a UC Merced faculty band, in 2017 and has played Taps at the closing portion of the Memorial Day Service in Mariposa in 2024.